Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

-Yesterday’s Wordle was easier.
-The hint was "to repeat” and the answer contained four common letters and one fairly common letter.
+Yesterday’s Wordle was medium difficult.
+The hint was "of a bike or motorcycle, for example” and the answer contained all common letters.

 A primer on Wordle basics